Azure-Samples/azure-edge-extensions-lnm-mq-isa95/README.md

 > NB: Shared subscriptions help Azure IoT MQ create more clients for the MQTT bridge.
 You can set up a different shared subscription for each route.
 Azure IoT MQ subscribes to messages from the source topic and sends them to one client at a time using round robin.
 Then, the client publishes the messages to the bridged broker.

 ### Testing

+Testing involves message duplication from Level 3 to Level 4 and vice versa, as well as message duplication from the Kafka Broker to Level 3.

 #### Message duplication from L3 to L4